kadikraman/kadikraman/README.md

 Principal Engineer at [Formidable](https://formidable.com/).

-I build things in JavaScript (well...
-TypeScript these days!) - mostly with React Native and GraphQL! 💚
+I build things in JavaScript (or TypeScript these days) - mostly with React Native and GraphQL! 💚

 ### ✨ Highlights ✨
 - 📖 Course: [Intro to React Native](https://frontendmasters.com/courses/react-native-v2/) on [Frontend Masters](https://frontendmasters.com/)